-The District has not included the required disclosures and condensed information for component units in accordance with Government Accounting Standards Board (GASB) Statement 61, as management concluded that the nature of these activities and transactions are already transparent in these statements and amounts are immaterial.
+The District has not included the required disclosures and condensed information for component units in accordance with Government Accounting Standards Board (GASB) Statement 61, as management concluded that the nature of these activities and transactions are already transparent in these statements and amounts are not significant to the overall District.
 All inter-entity transactions between the Hospital and its blended component units have been eliminated in consolidation.